PostHog/posthog.com/contents/product-engineers/growth-loops.md

 Network effects focus on users.
 With network effects, the value of a product increases as more users join.
 A network effect can be a part of a growth loop, but it doesn’t have to be.

 Growth loops focus on the product or business.
-They don't necessarily have to do with users.
-Sales or organic content growth loops are examples of this.
-Growth loops are more strategic and planned than network effects are.
+They don't necessarily have relate to users.
+For example, sales or organic content growth loops focus on internal processses.
+This makes growth loops more strategic and planned than network effects are.

 ## Further reading